qmk/qmk_firmware/keyboards/xd60/keymaps/fvolpe83/readme.md

 ## Additional Notes

-RGB lighting enabled and goes to sleep with the host, each layer has its own color including capslock layer:
+RGB lighting enabled and goes to sleep with the host, each layer has its own color, caps layer is still there (can be enabled via software) but acts as FN

 - 0 = cyan/blue
 - caps = red